The ABCs of Choosing the Right Foam for Your Mattress

 Similarly, Foamite remains first and foremost a foam manufacturer, but also builds finished mattresses, with matching foundations, to meet customers’ specific design specifications.

 Foamite has been in the foam and mattress business for over 30 years, since 1988, in Vaughan, Ontario.
-It also has a Factory Store in Toronto.
-The Danforth, at Coxwell, location has been selling comfort to Toronto residents for over 65 years.
+It also has an online store to serve Toronto and beyond.

 Boxed beds are a driving force